wilsonvs/CompTIA-Security-SY0-701/Section 7: Data Protection.md

 - **Non-Human-Readable Data**: Requires machine or software to interpret (e.g., binary code, machine language).
 Contains sensitive information and requires protection.

+## Data Sovereignty
+ Digital information subject to laws of the country where it's located.
+Gained importance with cloud computing's global data storage.

+- **GDPR (General Data Protection Regulation)**:
+ - Protects EU citizens' data within EU and EEA borders.
+ - Compliance required regardless of data location.
+ - Non-compliance leads to significant fines.

+- **Data Sovereignty Laws** (e.g., China, Russia):
+ - Require data storage and processing within national borders.
+ - Challenge for multinational companies and cloud services.

+- **Access Restrictions**:
+ - Cloud services may restrict access from multiple geographic locations.

+ Data sovereignty and geographical considerations pose complex challenges, but organizations can navigate them successfully with planning, legal guidance, and strategic technology use, ensuring compliance and data protection.

+## Securing Data

+- **Geographic Restrictions (Geofencing)**: Virtual boundaries to restrict data access based on location.
+Compliance with data sovereignty laws.
+Prevent unauthorized access from high-risk locations.

+- **Encryption**: Transform plaintext into ciphertext using algorithms and keys.
+Protects data at rest and in transit.
+Requires decryption key for data recovery.

+- **Hashing**: Converts data into fixed-size hash values.
+Irreversible one-way function.
+Commonly used for password storage.

+- **Masking**: Replace some or all data with placeholders (e.g., "x").
+Partially retains metadata for analysis.
+Irreversible de-identification method.

+- **Tokenization**: Replace sensitive data with non-sensitive tokens.
+Original data stored securely in a separate database.
+Often used in payment processing for credit card protection.

+- **Obfuscation**: Make data unclear or unintelligible.
+Various techniques, including encryption, masking, and pseudonyms, hinder unauthorized understanding.

+- **Segmentation**: Divide network into separate segments with unique security controls.
+Prevent lateral movement in case of a breach.
+Limits potential damage.

+- **Permission Restrictions**: Define data access and actions through ACLs or RBAC.
+Restrict access to authorized users.
+Reduce risk of internal data breaches.

+## Data Loss Prevention (DLP)
+Aims to monitor data in use, in transit, or at rest to detect and prevent data theft.
+DLP systems are available as software or hardware solutions.

+#### **Types of DLP Systems**:
+- **Endpoint DLP System**: Installed as software on workstations or laptops.
+Monitors data in use on individual computers.
+Can prevent or alert on file transfers based on predefined rules.
+- **Network DLP System**: Software or hardware placed at the network perimeter.
+Focuses on monitoring data entering and leaving the network.
+Detects unauthorized data leaving the network.
+- **Storage DLP System**: Installed on a server in the data center.
+Inspects data at rest, especially encrypted or watermarked data.
+Monitors data access patterns and flags policy violations.
+- **Cloud-Based DLP System**: Offered as a software-as-a-service solution.
+Protects data stored in cloud services.